gambol/JburleysPokerBot/README.md

 - Needs AI
 - Lacks multi-table functionality.
 - Sometimes the Monte Carlo simulation doesn’t work with pocket queens.
+- You will need to provide the full file path to the main.jpg file in the code.

 ------------------
 Testing